pandora-web-server/pandora-web-server/rewrite-module/README.md

-# Rewrite Module for Pingora
+# Rewrite Module for Pandora Web Server

 This crate adds URI rewriting capabilities.
 A modified URI can be passed on to further processors, or a redirect response can make the client emit a new request.
 A number of rules